 Heart Health Tips from Star Jones

-February 2, 2018 was National Go Red Day!
+Every February we recognize Heart Health Month.
 Our President, Star Jones, is a volunteer and spokesperson for The American Heart Association but her work and passion with this organization is not just about philanthropy or charity.
 Star Jones is a heart disease survivor.
 You may think of her as a former out spoken voice on The View or noticed her championing women throughout the nation to fight for workplace advancement and inclusion as the President of The International Association of Women.
 However, she will be the first to tell you health takes priority over career and all other ambitions.
 Women who are often the cornerstone of their families simply must take care of themselves.
 Star gives this advice for making sure heart health is a priority 365 days a year!

 For me, heart disease is personal.
 I didn’t have a choice, really.
 In 2010, I found myself experiencing some unnerving symptoms – lightheadedness, nausea, dizziness, extreme fatigue – and it turned out I had heart disease and would need open heart surgery.
 After my recovery, I vowed to do whatever I could to help raise awareness of this largely preventable disease.
 Remember: 80 percent of heart disease is preventable.
 The biggest misconception about heart disease is that heart disease only happens to old white dudes.
 Not true.
 It happens to women.
 To African-Americans.
 To Hispanics.
 It happened to me.
 Heart disease does not discriminate.